amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 (This will need the [host alias](#Creating-a-host-alias-for-the-server) from the step before)

-Then, we have to tell Angular to load this file, when we are serving the app.
+Then, we have to tell Angular to load this file when we are serving the App.
 We are going to do that in the `angular.json` file.

 If you are using the same version of angular CLI, you need to insert this on line 71: